-End of Teaser
+End of Excerpt

-Chaplain Black: I want to talk about making your voice heard in heaven.
+Senate Chaplain Barry Black: I want to talk about making your voice heard in heaven.
 As has already been stated, our lawmakers get together each week for a prayer breakfast.
 One of the things that really inspires me about that prayer breakfast is the closing prayer when they stand and join hands and they pray together.
 To see Republican, Democrat, Independent, praying together, I find myself thinking where are the C-Span cameras when you need them, eh?
 (Laughter)

-One senator observed, as some of you may have heard, it’s difficult to pray like that and then leave that room and go to the upper chamber and secretively stab one of your colleagues in the back.
+One senator observed, as some of you may have heard, it’s difficult to pray like that and then leave that room and go to the upper chamber and figuratively stab one of your colleagues in the back.
 The senator quickly added, it’s not impossible (Laughter), but it is difficult.
 Fewer of you may know that the next day in one of the hideaways, senators from both sides of the aisle meet for a Bible study.
 The Bible study begins and ends with a prayer, again both sides of the aisle praying with and for one another.

 Some of you may not know that every Wednesday the chiefs of staff get together for a Bible study that begins and ends with a prayer.
 Some of you may not know that every Friday, more than 100 staffers, Capitol police officers, janitors, waiters, waitresses come together for a Bible study.
 AndthatBible study begins and ends with a prayer.

 Paul had it right in Philippians 4:22, there are saints in Caesar’s household.
 And I am encouraged by the robust spirituality of so many who work on Capitol Hill.
 We had senators who are under the radar but ordained ministers.
 I won’t out any of them right at this time.
 We also have senators whose spirituality dwarfs my own.
 And so, we need to come together and realize that when we pray, we are making our voice, our voices heard in heaven.
 I believe they gather because of that.

 Now, we work at making our voices heard on earth.
-We march; we left placards.
+We march; we lift placards.
 We’re involved in social media; we blog.
 We’ve got LinkedIn and we’ve got Google and YouTube and all the ways that we tried to make our voices heard on earth.
 But when I see a group of people of faith of this size, I get an adrenaline rush, because I know that where two or three are gathered together in God’s name, He is there in the midst.

 So, what happens when we getthis manypeople gathered together in His name?
 I feel the palpable presence of God in this place, and far more important than letting our voices be heard on earth is the opportunity to make our voices heard in heaven.

 Now I know that there are those who say that the efficacy of prayer does not go beyond the interior life of the intercessor.
 Prayer doesn’t change anything, but I agree with Tennyson, that more things are wrought by prayer than this world dreams of.

 I also believe that when we pray, humanity cooperates with divinity.
 My friends, there are things we will never get except by request only.
 There are blessings that hang on silken cords that we will never receive except by request only.
-James chapter 4 verse 2 says, “You have not because you asked not.”
+James chapter 4 verse 2 says, “You have not because you ask not.”

 In Matthew chapter 17, the disciples made an abortive attempt to cast out a demon from a boy.
 They were unsuccessful, of course.
 When they got Jesus privately, got Him somewhere privately, they asked Him, “Why couldn’t we cast out the demons?”
 And Jesus said in Matthew 17:20, “Because of your unbelief, because if you had faith, the size of the grain of a mustard seed, you would be able (praise God) to move mountains.”
 My friends, when we make our voices heard in heaven, it makes a palpable difference.
 So how do we do it?

 Ask God to help them, intercede on their behalf, and give thanksfor them.
-Pray this way for kings, and all who are in authority, so that we can live peaceful and quiet lives marked by Godliness and dignity.
+Pray this way for kings, and all who are in authority, so that we can live peaceful and quiet lives marked by godliness and dignity.
 This is good and pleases God, our Savior, who wants--hear this--who wants everyone to be saved and to understand the truth.
 Praise God.
 What a word for those who want to make their voices heard in heaven.

 So how do we do this?
 First of all we pray from a sense of need.
 I used to have about 45 seconds worth of prayer material, until I became a parent.
 My son is here today.
 Then you got plenty of prayer material, praise God.
 (Laughter) You pray out of a sense of need.
 My friends, God wants us to pray when we need Him, even as a parent wants to be with a child who needs him or her.

 The Bible says in the 50th Psalm verse 15, “Call upon Me in the day of trouble and I will deliver you.”
-In Philippians 4:4 and 7, the Bible says, “Have no anxiety about anything but pray about everything with thanksgiving.”
+In Philippians 4:6 and 7, the Bible says, “Have no anxiety about anything but pray about everything with thanksgiving.”
 We pray out of a sense of need.

 1 Chronicles, chapter 4:9 and10.
 The Bible says that this Jabez fellow who prayed a powerful prayer, he made his voice heard in heaven, says Jabez was more honorable than his brothers.
 And his mother named him Jabez because she said, “I bore him with sorrow.”

 Now imagine having your given name “Sorrowful”.
 Imagine being introduced, you know.
-Senator, I’d like you to meet Chaplain Sorrowful Black.”
-I mean, imagine (Laughter) the pushback that you would get.
-Ladies and gentlemen, our speaker Sorrowful Black.
-I mean, and Jabez says, verse 10, praise God, called upon the sovereign God out of a sense of need.
-He said, I love this prayer, he said, “Oh that You would bless me indeed,” because every blessing is not a blessing indeed.
-In South Carolina where my mother came from and grew up, they used to talk about a “sure enough” blessing.
+“Senator, I’d like you to meet Chaplain Sorrowful Black.”
+I mean, ima … imagine (Laughter) the pushback that you would get.
+“Ladies and gentlemen, our speaker Sorrowful Black.”
+I mean, it … it just doesn’t … and Jabez says, verse 10, praise God, called upon the sovereign God out of a sense of need.
+He said (I love this prayer) he said, “Oh that You would bless me indeed,” because every blessing is not a blessing indeed.
+In … in … South Carolina where my mother came from and grew up, they used to talk about a “sure enough” blessing.
 That’s a blessing indeed.
-I hope the translators won’t have a problem with that, but we'll help you out, eh?
+I hope the translators won’t have a problem with that, but we’ll … we’ll help you out, eh?
 (Laughter)

-John: U.S. Senate Chaplain Barry Black on today’s "Focus on the Family."
+John: U.S. Senate Chaplain Barry Black on today’s Focus on the Family.
 There’s more to come.
 Let me just say we have afree audio download of this message.

 Jim: And I am glad to do it.
 This is the kind of message when you think about it, the President, thevice-president, other government officials being there, they heard a full-throated gospel presentation by Chaplain Black.
 And I don’t want to restrain this in any way.
 If you want to get afree download,go to the website and it’s there for you.
 Hopefully, you can pass it along to others who might need to hear the gospel for the first time.